TimothyNI2/Haptic-Pressure-Touch-Translator/README.md

 ### Constant Loop Paradox

 #### Problem
 The problem was that every time we applied pressure to the sensor, the circuit would infinitely apply the Morse character until it timed out.
 For example, when the value of Force Sensor 1 went over the threshold, instead of outputting a single ".", it would apply an indefinite amount.
 To elaborate, our code ran through the preset Arduino function void loop() and a for loop.
-However, whenever the code started running, the moment the sensor reading went passed the threshold, it would apply the "." for the amount of times the for loop condition was set and instantly leave the for loop for it to just rerun through the whole for loop again due to the void loop() function. \n
+However, whenever the code started running, the moment the sensor reading went passed the threshold, it would apply the "." for the amount of times the for loop condition was set and instantly leave the for loop for it to just rerun through the whole for loop again due to the void loop() function.

 The thinking behind this coding logic was that the for loop would make it where
 1. Determine whether the pressure applied passes the threshold
 2. If it does apply the character that corresponds to that specific sensor
 3. Rerun the for loop so the next character can be placed down
-4. Restart from step 1 \n
+4. Restart from step 1

 Once the user has exhausted the limit of the for loop, it leaves the for loop and uses two arrays to convert the characters into a word.